CEO and co-founder, Yagro (UK)

 Matt Miller, PhD

 Matt launched his career conducting academic research on methods for improving crop photosynthesis in response to environmental changes.
 After moving to the private sector, he began working as a data scientist and software developer for an agri-tech startup, where he helped build a digital platform to remedy challenges in the UK agri-food industry.
 His professional interests currently centre on using science and software engineering to improve livelihoods.
 A keen traveler, Matt has been on two long-term trips, most recently exploring the wilds of Central Asia and hiking to Mount Everest base camp.
 Matt holds BSc, MSc and PhD degrees in Plant Sciences from the University of Manchester.

 Senior Scientific Advisor

-Keith has over 40 years’ experience in agricultural research and development, the last 30 of which have been with World Agroforestry (ICRAF) based in Nairobi.
-Prior to joining ICRAF he developed (i) new reduced and mulch tillage systems for the drylands of Swaziland; (ii) agronomic recommendations for Mediterranean areas based on detailed crop, soil, water and nutrient measurements with the International Centre for Research in the Dry Areas (ICARDA) in Syria; (iii) dryland cropping systems in rice-based systems at the International Rice Research Institute (IRRI) in the Philippines; and (iv) agronomic recommendations for Southern Darfur as part of an integrated rural development project.
-At ICRAF he has led research on on-farm agroforestry, integrated soil fertility management, land restoration, soil-pant spectroscopy and decision analysis.
+Keith has over 40 years experience in agricultural research and development, the last 30 of which have been with the World Agroforestry Centre (ICRAF) based in Nairobi, where he has led research in several areas, including on-farm agroforestry, soil fertility management and soil-plant spectroscopy.
+Prior to joining ICRAF, Keith developed tillage systems for the drylands of Swaziland; agronomic recommendations for Mediterranean areas at the International Centre for Research in the Dry Areas in Syria; dryland cropping systems in rice-based systems at the International Rice Research Institute in the Philippines; and agronomic recommendations for Southern Darfur as part of an integrated rural development project.
 Keith holds a BSc in Soil Science and PhD in Agricultural Botany from the University of Reading, UK.

 REGISTER FOR UPDATES